VoltXd/NESFT/README.md

 cmake -B build
 ```
 This will generate a makefile or a Visual Studio project (depending on your system).
-Then, you can either build the main target of the test target.
+Then, you can either build the main target or the test target.

 ### Compile on Linux
 ```shell